 7. Be Patient and Consistent

 Patience is key when leash training a cat.
 Unlike dogs, cats may take weeks or even months to fully adapt to walking on a leash.
 Consistency and patience will eventually lead to successful leash walking adventures with your feline friend.
+For extra reassurance while you're away, the ultimate guide to choosing a pet camera with treat dispenser can help you compare options.

 Leash training can open up a new world for indoor cats, giving them a taste of the outdoors while keeping them safe.
 Follow these steps, and you might just discover a whole new way to interact with your pet.
 Remember, every cat is unique, so tailor the training to suit your cat’s personality and comfort level.
+A reliable camera such as WaggleCam Pro can also help you monitor their comfort indoors and outdoors.